 Fixture Congestion: Champions League fixtures may exacerbate issues for an already stretched squad.

-Key Consideration: Wissa and Woltemade offer hope after Isak’s departure.
+Key Consideration: Wissa missed out while Woltemade impressed, scoring a beautiful header on his debut.
 In midfield, Elanga, Gordon, Barnes, and Murphy are worth monitoring.
-Defenders could also be strong for DefCon.
+Defenders could also be strong for DefCon – Dan Burn, Schar & Hall are some options.

 Final Thoughts | Strategic Implementation

-Early Season: Target Spurs, Villa, and Liverpool attackers for GW4–7 while monitoring Bournemouth’s form.
+Early Season: Plan for Spurs, and City attackers for GW6–7 while monitoring Bournemouth’s form.

 Mid Season: Pivot to Chelsea and Arsenal around GW7/GW9: this is also a viable Wildcard window.